 - Loss of value of the JVC driven by a loss of a particular contract or concession, imposition of taxes or a failed transaction.

-- Reputational harm - sometimes a claimant may consider that its reputation has suffered as a result of its association with a failed JV.
-This particularly arises where the inventor of a new technology has worked unsuccessfully with an industrial company on adapting a product for mass production.
+- Reputational harm – sometimes a claimant may consider that its reputation has suffered as a result of its association with a failed JV.
+This may happen where the inventor of a new technology has worked unsuccessfully with an industrial company on adapting an ambitious new product for mass production.
 In practice, however, reputational harm is difficult to prove and quantify.

 Whatever the damages claimed, parties should set out their claim convincingly, taking into account the legal and factual bases of their claims.
 Usually, the parties will appoint damages experts, especially where profit calculations or valuations are involved.
 A serious arbitral tribunal will only award damages if it is persuaded of a claimant’s entitlement.
 Claims should be sober and realistic.
 It may be useful to break them down in subsidiary and alternative claims so that, if a claimant prevails only on some issues, it will be easy for the arbitral tribunal to award it part of the damages.